-We also compare our model with the state-of-art RefSR models~\cite{zheng2018crossnet,zhang2019image,yang2020learning} on our Optical Zoom-in dataset.
-In detail, we fine-tune the pre-trained 8$\times$ models on the train set (13 scenes) for 2 epochs and test on the test set (2 scenes).
-Table.~\ref{table:optical_zoom} gives the numerical results and last two cases in Fig.~\ref{fig:comparison} give the visual results.
-Fully utilizing the concealed scene structure, Cross-MPI performs the best numerically and visually on Optical Zoom-in dataset which has more complicated degradation model than digital synthesized cross-scale data.
-To further testify the effectiveness of Cross-MPI for real hybrid cross-scale data, we build a cross-scale stereo camera prototype, referring to Fig.~\ref{fig:real_stereo}.
+We also compare our model with the state-of-the-art RefSR models~\cite{zheng2018crossnet,zhang2019image,yang2020learning} on our optical zoom-in dataset.
+In detail, we fine-tune the pre-trained 8$\times$ models on the training set for 2 epochs and test on the test set.
+Table~\ref{table:optical_zoom} gives the numerical results, and the last two cases in Fig.~\ref{fig:comparison} give the visual results.
+Fully utilizing the concealed scene structure, Cross-MPI performs the best numerically and visually on the optical zoom-in dataset, which has a more complicated degradation model than digitally synthesized cross-scale data.
+To further test the effectiveness of Cross-MPI for real hybrid cross-scale data, we build a cross-scale stereo camera prototype, shown in Fig.~\ref{fig:real_stereo}.